tubular/sparkly/docs/source/reader_and_writer.rst

 .. note::

-    Sparkle doesn't contain any jars inside, so you will have to take care of this.
+    Sparkly doesn't contain any jars inside, so you will have to take care of this.
     Java connectors for mysql could be found on https://dev.mysql.com/downloads/connector/j/.
     Place them within our service/package codebase in `resources` directory.
     It's not the best idea to place binaries within a source code, but it's pretty convenient.

 .. code-block:: python

-    from sparkle import SparkleContext
+    from sparkly import SparklyContext
-    from sparkle.utils import absolute_path
+    from sparkly.utils import absolute_path

-    class MyContext(SparkleContext):
+    class MyContext(SparklyContext):
         # Feel free to play with other versions.
         jars = [absolute_path(__file__, './path/to/mysql-connector-java-5.1.39-bin.jar')]